pablohpsilva/vuejs-component-style-guide/README.md

 * easier to (re)use build tools you already use.
 * easier to cache and serve bundles of code separately.

-This guide is inspired by the [AngularJS Style Guide](https://github.com/voorhoede/vuejs-style-guide) by De Voorhoede.
+This guide is inspired by the [RiotJS Style Guide](https://github.com/voorhoede/riotjs-style-guide) by De Voorhoede.

 <!-- ## Demos